How to Become Licensed

 - Infant/Child/Adult CPR Training

-Application materials will be provided and explained in detail after you complete the orientation presentation.
-Additional forms will be provided to you upon completion of the listed forms:
+These will be provided and explained in detail after you complete the orientation presentation.
+These include:

 - Background Check Consent